erickpintor/parallel-SMR/README.md

 - **Ian Escobar, Fernando Dotti, Eduardo Alchieri and Fernando Pedone.
 Boosting concurrency in Parallel State Machine Replication.
 ACM/IFIP International Middleware Conference 2019.**

 In the following we explain how to implemente and execute an application using these techiques.
-We use as a demo the linked list implemetation used in the experiments reported in the previouly mentioned paper.
+For this, we use the linked list demo used in the experiments reported in the previouly mentioned paper.

+**Implementation**
+Basically, to implementat a replicated service it is necessary to follow the same steps used in BFT-SMaRt (https://github.com/bft-smart/library/wiki/Getting-Started-with-BFT-SMaRt).
+Additionally, it is necessary to inform the requests conflicts by providing a conflict definition,as presented below.
+The linked list operations used in the experiments was the following: add -- to include (write) an element in the list; and contains -- to check if some element is in the list (read).
+This conflict definition states tha two requests conflics if at least one of them is a write request, otherwise they do not conflict.

+Afterwards, it is necessary to create a CBASEServiceReplica object providing the conflict definition, the number of worker threads, the graph type (see below), among some other parameters already used in BFT-SMaRt.

+ConflictDefinition confDefinition = new ConflictDefinition() {
+     public boolean isDependent(MessageContextPair r1, MessageContextPair r2) {
+             if(r1.classId == ParallelMapping.WRITE || r2.classId == ParallelMapping.WRITE){
+                        return true;
+              }
+              return false;
+       }
+ }
+ new CBASEServiceReplica(replicaId, executor, recoverable, numberThreads, confDefinition, graphType);

+**Execution**

 ### Early Scheduling